 Juniper is designed for the tree-based graph exploration of highly multivariate graphs.
-As discussed in Section 2, Juniper addresses local tasks, such as those related to adjacency and paths, yet always in the context of the relationship between the topology and attributes of a network.
+As discussed in Section 2, Juniper addresses focus tasks, such as those related to adjacency and paths, yet always in the context of the relationship between the topology and attributes of a network.

-As far as the analysis of topology is concerned, tree-based graph exploration has been shown to perform better by Lee et al. [31] than force-directed layouts for various tasks, including path-based and connectivity- based tasks.
+As far as the analysis of topology is concerned, tree-based graph exploration has been shown by Lee et al. [32] to perform better than force-directed layouts for various tasks, including path-based and connectivity- based tasks.
 The same study also showed that tree-based graph exploration leads to significantly higher confidence and that users preferred the tree-based layout.

 Our goal in the development of Juniper was to (1) improve on the current state of the art in tree-based graph exploration, by providing novel visual encodings and interactions, such as topology/path-based sorting, DOI-based aggregation, attribute-driven sorting, and the combination of an adjacency matrix with the tree-layout, and (2) leverage the tree-based layout to visualize attributes, tightly integrated with topology.
-We argue that Juniper is well suited to address our key tasks: understanding attributes in the context of paths in a network, and understanding attributes in the context of neighborhoods.
+We argue that Juniper is well suited to address our key tasks: understanding attributes in the context of paths in a network and understanding attributes in the context of neighborhoods.

 One of the downsides of using a tree-based layout is that it is difficult to understand cycles in a network.
 Although we believe that the visualization of hidden edges makes it possible to do that in Juniper, it is not the ideal solution because it requires interaction to uncover a cycle.
-We are considering various strategies to address this, including a supplemental view for cycles, a special encoding along the tree, or breaking with the tree-convention for selected nodes.
+We are considering various strategies to address this problem, including a supplemental view for cycles, a special encoding along the tree, or breaking with the tree-convention for selected nodes.

-Also, our technique targets local tasks, yet overviews can be useful in some scenarios.
-A potential solution would be to integrate Juniper in a graph exploration framework that also, provides overview technique as, for example, described by van den Elzen and van Wijk [47].
+Our technique targets focus tasks, yet overviews can be useful in some scenarios.
+Although we chose not to include an overview visualization to be concise and focused, we envision that a production-quality graph analysis system would also provide overview techniques as, for example, described by van den Elzen and van Wijk [48].
+In such an integrated tool, analysts could seamlessly switch between representations optimized for overview and focus tasks.